KasraH/persian-ocr-telegram-bot/README.md

 2. Bot processes the content using Google Gemini 2.0 models
 3. Extracted Persian text is returned to the user
 4. User can choose to email the result

-## License

-MIT

-## Contributions

-Contributions, issues, and feature requests are welcome!